*I’m feeling pretty clever right about now. Seriously. Read the title of this post out loud. It rhymes. The Killers should write a song about this.

 Minted Hot Chocolate

 Mojito mint is a lightly flavored spearmint, letting the chocolate flavor take center stage.
-If you can’t find it, use regular spearmint and check the flavor as it steeps.
+Common spearmint will make a great cup of cocoa but has a bolder flavor so check the intensity as it steeps.
 Make this an adult treat with a generous splash of rum.

 Makes 4-5 servings